tadaniels/selenium-grid/doc/website/faq.markdown

  ------------------------------------------------------------------------

 > Say I have a hub setup with three RCs ready and waiting, and then I
-> go and restart those RCs, my hub now shows 6 RCs eventhough there are
+> go and restart those RCs, my hub now shows 6 RCs even though there are
 > actually only 3.
 Is this anything to worry about?
 Will the hub try
 > to send requests to the "dead" entries?
 Do I have to restart the hub
-> everytime I need to restart and RC?
+> every time I need to restart and RC?

   You are probably stopping the remote controls a little too "harshly"?
 For instance, if you do a `kill -9` or use Windows task manager, the JVM shutdown